micrology/prsm/doc/help.md

 <!-- ![Chat window](/doc/images/ChatWindow.png) -->
 <img src="/doc/images/ChatWindow.png" width="300">

 If you haven't provided your real name, the  name at the top is initially randomly generated, but if you click on it, you can substitute your own.
-You can write messages in the box at the bottom and send them by clicking the paper plane button.
+You can write messages in the box at the bottom and send them by clicking the arrow button.
 Use the **X** to close the chat window.

 You can choose to send your messages either to everyone or to one selected person (from among those online).